New Favorites from Lion Brand: 15 Free Knitting Patterns for Scarves, Afghans and More

 7. Simple Striped Seed Stitch Afghan

 Seed stitch is my all-time favorite simple stitch pattern, and if you're a lover of texture and color, this Simple Striped Seed Stitch Afghan is for you.
 That said, as lovely as seed stitch can be, it truly does take longer than many other stitch patterns because you're switching between knit and purl every single stitch.
 Personally, I think the results are worth it, but if you merely tolerate purling, this is not the pattern for you.
-Bonus: like some of the other knit blanket patterns above, this pattern uses stripes, so you can get used to basic colorwork and customize the colors!
+Bonus: like some of the other free easy knit afghan patterns for beginners listed above, this pattern uses stripes, so you can get used to basic colorwork and customize the colors!

 Get the Pattern